goblimey/learn-unix/README.md

 However,
 the material was preserved by the OpenBSD group.

-The learn software is written in the C programming language.
+The learn software was written in the C programming language.
 That language also evolved and eventually it became impossible even to build and run the learn software.